-Accreditation: UKAS accredited for potable & process waters.
+Accreditation: UKAS accredited for potable, process, swimming pool and hospital waters.

 Sample volume: 100mls of sample is required.

-Turnaround time: 24 hours or 48 hours if positive.
+Turnaround time: 24 hours or up to 72 hours if positive.

 Coliforms are a group of bacteria that are widespread in the environment.
 They are found in the soil, in water, on plants and associated with animals.
 If these organisms are detected action should be taken to determine their source.
 Their presence indicates a failure of the system and that there is the potential for other more harmful organisms to be present.